Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 A Boat on the Vistula River

-PGE Norodowy, Warsaw’s National Stadium, is easily seen from the banks of the Vistula River.
-The stadium is home to the Polish National Football (soccer) team.
+PGE Narodowy (Warsaw’s National Stadium) is easily seen from the banks of the Vistula River.
+The stadium is home to the Polish National Football Team.

 PGE Narodowy - Warsaw's National Stadium